StarTuz/jriver-voice/README.md

 A privacy-focused, offline voice assistant for JRiver Media Center on Linux.
 Control your music library with natural voice commands, without sending audio to the cloud.
 Prompted and teted with Gemini 3/Claude Sonnet 4.5 (Thinking) under Gemini Antigravity IDE.

+> **Note:** This is an unofficial community project and is not affiliated with, endorsed by, or connected to JRiver, Inc.

 ## Features

 *   **Offline Recognition:** Uses Vosk for fast, local speech-to-text.